RunEnvironment helper prepares

 from conans import ConanFile, RunEnvironment class ExampleConan(ConanFile): ... def build(self): env_build = RunEnvironment(self) with tools.environment_append(env_build.vars): self.run("....") # All the requirements bin folder will be available at PATH # All the lib folders will be available in LD_LIBRARY_PATH and DYLD_LIBRARY_PATH # All the framework_paths folders will be available in DYLD_FRAMEWORK_PATH

 |PATH||Containing all the requirements

 |DYLD_LIBRARY_PATH||Containing all the requirements

 (read this thread), so the

-DYLD_LIBRARY_PATH environment variable is not directly transferred to the child process.
+DYLD_FRAMEWORK_PATH environment variables are not directly transferred to the child process.
 In that case, you have to use it explicitly in

 This is already handled automatically by the